-Nothing is new in this world, and lets face it (regardless of what we tell our admiring friends) rowing is not that hard to get a hang of, although no doubt all of us could improve our technique to make rowing faster, easier, less injurious etc. The following illustration from the 1937 Edition of the Admiralty Manual of Seamanship gives as good an illustration on fixed seat rowing technique as you will find anywhere else today.
+Nothing is new in this world, and lets face it (regardless of what we tell our admiring friends) rowing is not that hard to get a hang of, although no doubt all of us could improve our technique to make rowing faster, easier, less injurious etc. The illustration above, from the 1937 Edition of the Admiralty Manual of Seamanship, gives as good an illustration on fixed seat rowing technique as you will find anywhere else today.

 We row pretty much the same way, although now we generally do so fully clothed.
 We hope.

 The notes on style in the chapter reinforce what is shown in the illustration.
 Highlights include:

 - Straight Back: Erect but not stiff … swinging from the loins only at the hips and not from any point in the middle of his back as a secondary pivot.
 [This] eases the respiratory organs by opening the chest cage.